ideasbucketlabs/tansen/documentation/CONTRIBUTING.md

 You can access application at `http://localhost:8080`

 ### Step 4 - (Only applicable if you want to access UI)
 When you start the application you should be able to access all the APIs.
-You can access list of APIs at `/api-documentation.html` But if you want to access the UI then you will need to compile frontend.
+If you want to access the UI then you will need to compile frontend.
 Here are the steps.
 ```bash
 cd frontend
 npm install